 2. Plug in the USB-C Cord to Continue with How to Charge JBL Flip 6

-Insert the small end of the USB-C charging cable into the matching port in the speaker front, as we see next.
+Insert the small end of the cable into the matching port in the speaker front.

 3. Plug the Other End of the Cord into the Charger Adapter

-Next, connect the A (or C in our case here) end of the USB charge cable to your power supply of choice.
+Next, connect the A (or C in our case here) end of the USB charge cable to your charger.

 4. Plug that Wall Adapter into a Working Outlet

-Now that the speaker and the AC adapter are tethered, we plug the charger into a working AC outlet.
+Now that you have connected the speaker and the AC adapter, plug the charger into a working AC outlet.

-At least a small part of the battery bar gauge should light up on the speaker when you apply enough USB power.
+At least a small part of the battery bar gauge should light up when you connect power.
 Then as charging progresses, more of the bar illuminates.

 5. Allow the Flip 6 to Charge Until the Battery Meter Goes Completely Dark

-Recharging is almost done when all but the last of the battery gauge lights glows solid.
-The last one continues flashing though, for a few minutes more while the system tops off the charging.
+Recharging is almost complete when all but the last of the battery gauge lights glows solid.
+That one continues flashing for a few minutes more while the system tops off the charging.

 After that, the battery recharge cycle finishes when the gauge goes out completely.